In Zimbabwe, a backyard hydroponic farm beats drought to grow veg

 Much of southern Africa is in its worst drought in more than a century, with crops failing and some 45 million people in need of food aid.
 The region’s temperatures are rising at twice the global average, says the International Panel on Climate Change, spurring the need for innovative ideas to get food on tables.

-Harare also faces chronic water shortages due to ageing pipes and a shortage of dollars to import treatment chemicals.
+Harare also faces chronic water shortages due to aging pipes and a shortage of dollars to import treatment chemicals.

 It takes six weeks for Mukarati to harvest vegetables such as lettuce compared to 10 weeks if the crop is grown in the soil.